 This page is about how to use this website to make the most out of your visit to Rome including:

 In case you haven't guessed, Romewise is an informational travel guide for visitors to Rome.
 I hope to make this website the one place you turn for help with your trip, and hope you find it easy to navigate and to find what you are looking for.

 My name is Elyssa, and I publish the site.
 Romewise is based on my knowledge of Rome from a visitor's viewpoint, but also as someone with truly the inside scoop, since I live here.

 I was a tourist in Rome a few times in my college backpacking days.
 I've lived in Rome since 2001 with my husband Alessandro (who was born and raised here), and we ran a B&B in the center of Rome from 2001 until 2018.

 I work hard to make the site about what I think, what I KNOW, is interesting for you as a visitor - neat facts about specific monuments or historical figures, descriptions of Roman foods and customs, practical things you need to know like when things are open and how much they cost, and most of all, my own suggestions to make your visit here go smoothly.

 For now, the site is mostly about how to visit Rome, what to do, practical matters like how to get around, how to avoid getting ripped off, how to avoid the lines, and especially, about places to eat.

-These are the things people have asked me the most about, especially if they were staying at our B&B!
+These are the things people have asked me the most about, especially when they were staying at our B&B.